Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Partial Identification Strategies

-Second, differently from Proposition \ref{PropDMTRunderCID}, the bounds in Proposition \ref{PropDMTRcontinuousRelax} ``collapse'' to point identification when Assumption \ref{AsCensoring} holds.
-Since our continuous relaxation of censoring independence holds for every value of $C$ greater than $y$, we take the supremum and infimum over $\delta$ to tighten the bounds.
-The identification region will functionally depend on the propensity score (and thus the instrument), as reflected in the presence of $\gamma_{d}(y,v,y+\delta)$ in the bounds.
+Third, we take the supremum and infimum over $\delta$ to tighten the bounds because our continuous relaxation of censoring independence holds for every value of $C$ greater than $y$.

+Finally, the identification region will functionally depend on the propensity score (and thus the instrument), as reflected in the presence of $\gamma_{d}(y,v,y+\delta)$ in the bounds.
 This will determine the shape of it.

 Furthermore, the bounds' length depends on the choice of $\overline{B}$.
 We recommend choosing $\overline{B}$ based on the bounds around the $DMTE$ function and defined in Corollary \ref{CorDMTEcontinuousRelax}. \begin{corollary} Suppose that Assumptions \ref{AsIndependence}-\ref{AsPositive} and \ref{AsContinuousRelax} hold.
 Then,